jwallen/PyDAS/README.rst

 .. note::

-    Currently only the DASSL solver has been wrapped.
-The installation scripts therefore only build and install the DASSL wrapper by default.
+    Currently only the DASSL and DASPK3.1 solvers have been wrapped.
+    The installation scripts only build and install the DASSL wrapper by default.
+The DASPK wrapper must be installed with additional arguments.

 Windows
 -------

-The provided batch scripts will compile all of the solvers and the PyDAS wrapper code.
+The provided batch scripts will compile the DASSL solver and the PyDAS wrapper code.
 These scripts presume that you have the 32-bit version of the MinGW C and Fortran compilers installed.
 Once you have run the batch script, you can install PyDAS into your Python packages if you desire by running the